 - Participating in building the future.
 And maybe, at some point, you will have bragging rights.

 To become an angel investor, you must learn how to invest, find the companies to invest in, evaluate them, and get support through the process.

 We have had a few people come to one investor meeting, make an investment of tens of thousands of dollars on the spot, and call it a day.

 As far as I know, they have all lost their money.

 The problem is that there is often an expectation that picking companies to invest in is easy.
 But it isn’t.
-A good pitch is also designed to pique your interest, but it is in due diligence that you really learn something about a company.
+A good pitch piques your interest, but it is in due diligence that you really learn something about a company.

 There is a reliable correlation between the amount of due diligence and the success of an investment.
 Due diligence in groups also helps because people are naturally better at assessing the viability of an idea in an industry they understand.

 You also want to avoid putting all of your money into one investment.
 Even if you know with absolute certainty that a business will succeed and generate outsized returns, there is a greater than 50% chance it will fail.
 So, invest a smaller amount in multiple companies, create a portfolio of investments.

 This is another advantage of investing as a group: together, you can make meaningful investments across a broad portfolio of companies.

 What we recommend to get started in Angel investing is: